 There are over 120,000 ostomates in the UK today – of all ages, ethnicities, sexualities or gender.
 Whatever your fear or concern, there will be someone else who has gone through the same thing as you.

 You do not have to feel alone or isolated.
 Colostomy UK are here to support you.
-We have a free 24 hour helpline where we can listen and offer support every day of the year.
+We have a free 24-hour stoma helpline.
+We are good listeners and our volunteers are at the end of the line to offer you emotional support and advice.
 Call us on 0800 328 4257.
-We also have a closed Facebook support group where over 5,000 ostomates talk freely.